-- Any DNA sequence data derived from these specimens should be deposited in GenBank (http://www.ncbi.nlm.nih.gov/Genbank/GenbankOverview.html).
-The GenBank accession numbers should be provided to FLAS and/or included on the annotation.
+- Any DNA sequence data derived from these specimens should be deposited in GenBank (http://www.ncbi.nlm.nih.gov/genbank/).
+The voucher information in GenBank should include the collector, collector number, institution (FLAS) and, if available, the accession number of the specimen.
+The GenBank accession numbers should be provided to FLAS as a list and/or included on the annotation.

-- A copy of any SEM or light photographs taken of the material should be deposited at the University of Florida Herbarium.
+- A printed or digital copy of any SEM or light photographs taken of the material should be deposited at the University of Florida Herbarium.
 Such photographs should provide the name of the taxon, collector's name and number, FLAS accession number, the magnification, and the method of preparation.

 - The University of Florida Herbarium (FLAS) must be cited in any publication based, at least in part, upon our specimens.
-A copy of the resulting publication should be sent for deposit in our library.
-Our specimens should be cited with the accepted herbarium acronym "FLAS".
+All specimen citations should include our accepted herbarium acronym, "FLAS".
+We would appreciate a copy of the resulting publication for our library.
+If this is not possible, due to cost considerations, please provide us with a full bibliographic citation.